sstangl/openpowerlifting/docs/data-readme.md

 ### AgeClass

 Optional.
 The age class in which the filter falls, for example `40-45`.
+These classes are based on exact age of the lifter on the day of competition.

 AgeClass is mostly useful because sometimes a federation will report that a lifter competed in the 50-54 divison without providing any further age information.
 This way, we can still tag them as 50-54, even if the `Age` column is empty.

 The full range available to `AgeClass` is defined by [modules/opltypes/src/ageclass.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/opltypes/src/ageclass.rs).

+### BirthYearClass

+Optional.
+The birth year class in which the filter falls, for example `40-49`.
+The ages in the range are the oldest possible ages for the lifter that year.
+For example, `40-49` means "the year the lifters turns 40 through the full year in which the lifter turns 49."

+`BirthYearClass` is used primarily by the IPF and by IPF affiliates.
+Non-IPF federations tend to use `AgeClass` instead.

+The full range available to `BirthYearClass` is defined by [modules/opltypes/src/birthyearclass.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/opltypes/src/birthyearclass.rs).

 ### Division